Student Funding

 Meet with a DavisConnects Career Design Advisor and Industry Specialist first, if you haven’t already (schedule an appointment in Handshake), before beginning the funding process.

-You may email Scott Lamer, Director of Global Experience Funding & Resource Management, with funding questions (after reading through the funding page and meeting with a Career Design Advisor and Industry Specialist) at any time at [email protected].
+To receive support for a fall semester experience funding application, you may email Scott Lamer, Director of Global Experience Funding & Resource Management, with funding questions or to setup an appointment on Zoom (after reading through the funding page and meeting with a Career Design Advisor and Industry Specialist) at any time at [email protected].

-To access the summer ’26 funding application, click “Apply Now” below and the sign in with your Colby username and password during the period of March 16 – April 2.
+To access the fall semester ’27 funding application, click “Apply Now” on August 5 below and the sign in with your Colby username and password.

 If you are offered an award in the funding portal, you will need to click “Accept” to gain access to the Post-Acceptance Application.
 All sections applicable to your experience type must be completed by the deadline in order to receive your funds.